 I was actually surprised at the different ways considering what I have been doing for years.
 Knowing not all techniques will work for you I wanted to give you options.

-Let’s start with the basics on creating the pattern first.
+Let’s start with the basics of creating the pattern first.
 You may already have your pattern done.
-If not, then lets take a look at a few options.
+If not, then let’s take a look at a few options.